robin-raymond/zax.io/memory-allocation.md

 ````

+#### Transferring `own` pointers across threads

+If an `own` pointer will be transferred to a different thread, either a deep copy of the `own` pointer should be performed or a thread safe allocator should be used to allocate the pointer.
+By default, `own` pointers allocate using the standard thread-unaware allocators (i.e. thread unsafe).
+Allocation of an `own` pointer in one thread and then deallocation of the pointer on a different thread may cause undefined behaviors.

+While the standard allocators can be replaced with thread safe allocators, the optimized thread-unaware allocators would be replaced by less efficient thread aware counterparts universally (which is often unneeded).

 ### Allocating with custom allocators

 Allocating and deallocating is done by specifying the allocator to use after the `@` operator.
 The same allocator type instance is used for deallocation later when the allocated types are destroyed and deallocated.